Showing posts with label proverbs. Show all posts

 Alice, March Hare & Mad Hatter at the tea party

 The March Hare later appears at the trial for the Knave of Hearts.
 His final appearance is as "Haigha."
 Lewis Carroll says the name is pronounced to rhyme with "mayor", which would make it "hare."
-Haigha is the personal messenger to the White King in Through the Looking-Glass and oddly Alice doesn't seem to recognize him as the March Hare from his earlier appearance in her dream.
+Haigha is the personal messenger to the White King in Through the Looking-Glass and oddly Alice doesn't seem to recognize him as being the March Hare from his earlier appearance in her dream.